FedYou/parrotita/README.md

 And the `value` can be any value, but it is needed for the condition to start.
 This value will be compared with the value of `if.value` using the chosen operator.

 And if the condition is not met, you can use `else` and `elseIf`.
 The latter takes priority if both are written.
-Each `else` is a condition with an operator and value.
+Each `elseIf` is a condition with an operator and value, and each `else` can only use the `addProperties` property for the time being.

 ```json
 {